kvarak/dnd/docs/_Classes/bard.md

 <!--- Base: You can use a musical instrument as a spellcasting focus for your bard spells. --->

 ### Bardic Song
 When you reach 2nd level, and again at 6th, 9th, 13th, and 17th level, you learn a bardic song.
-Choose from <a href="#bardicSongs">Bardic songs</a> below.
+Choose from <a href="#internal-bardicSongs">Bardic songs</a> below.

 ### Jack of All Trades
 Starting at 2nd level, you can add half your proficiency bonus, rounded down, to any ability check you make that doesn’t already include your proficiency bonus.